samrenfrew/biggamehunters/README.md

 npm install --save-dev
 ```

-This will install all dependencies
+This will install all dependencies.
+Alternatively, use Github desktop to clone the repo, but you'll still need to run npm to grab the dependencies

 ## Building the site

-There are some gulp tasks set up to help building the site...they may or may not work currently
+There are some gulp tasks set up to help building the site.
+Firstly, ensure you have created a new branch in git to work on, and make sure you have pulled the latest version from master.
+During dev, you can use
 ```
 gulp watch
 ```

-Running this task should run both browsersync (live reloading of the site) and convert any sass files to css
+to run both browsersync (live reloading of the site) and to convert any sass files to css

 ## Deployment

-Deployment is currently set up to a 'dist' branch.
+Deployment is currently set up to a 'gh-pages' branch.
 Use the following to build the files

 ```
 gulp build
 ```

-This will deploy all code to the 'dist' folder, which can then be pushed to the 'gh-pages' branch
+This will deploy all code to the 'dist' folder, which can then be pushed to the 'gh-pages' branch.
+This branch is currently locked

 ```
 git subtree push --prefix dist origin gh-pages